LaDarius Gunter

-LaDarius Markeis Gunter Sr. (born May 13, 1992) is an American former professional football cornerback.
-He played college football for the Miami Hurricanes, and was signed by the Green Bay Packers of the National Football League (NFL) as an undrafted free agent in 2015.
+LaDarius Markeis Gunter Sr. (born May 13, 1992) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Miami Hurricanes, and was signed by the Green Bay Packers as an undrafted free agent in 2015.
 Gunter also spent time in the NFL with the Carolina Panthers, the Orlando Apollos of the Alliance of American Football (AAF), and the DC Defenders of the XFL.

 Early life

 Gunter attended Jefferson Davis High School in Montgomery, Alabama, participating in football and track and field.
 He played cornerback, safety, and outside linebacker for the Volunteers.
 Gunter also set personal records of 22.93 in the 200 and 1:03.45 in the 400 meters.
 However, he was unable to go to a top football program out of high school due to low test scores.

 College career

 Gunter attended Fort Scott Community College for two years before transferring to the University of Miami.
 During his first year at Miami in 2012, Gunter played in 12 games with five starts.
 He recorded 27 tackles and one interception.
 As a junior in 2013, Gunter started all 13 games.
 He finished with 46 tackles and three interceptions.
 As a senior in 2014, he again started all 13 games and had 28 tackles and two interceptions.